pcjl/mattermost-coffeebot/README.md

 *Mattermost Coffeebot* is a bot written in Python that interacts with the [Mattermost API](https://api.mattermost.com/) using [`mattermostdriver`](https://github.com/Vaelor/python-mattermost-driver) and pairs users in your Mattermost team on a regular basis to meet each other.

+The bot will take users within a specific channel and message random pairs to meet up.
+The channel and frequency of these pairings can be configured.

 ### Features

 - Written in Python